Single-particle limit of a topological edge state in a locally resonant band gap: Introduction

 \section{Introduction}

 Engineered materials, such as phononic crystals and acoustic metamaterials, provide powerful platforms for controlling wave propagation.
 One of their defining features is the ability to create frequency band gaps---spectral ranges where wave propagation is attenuated.
 These band gaps typically arise through two distinct physical mechanisms.
 The first is Bragg scattering, where coherent scattering from a periodic lattice opens so-called Bragg-type band gaps (BrGs)~\cite{lu2009phononic}.
 The second is local resonance, achieved by embedding resonant substructures into a host medium.
-These local resonators give rise to effective material properties (\textit{e.g.}, dynamic mass density or modulus) that can vanish or diverge at characteristic frequencies, creating local-resonance-induced band gaps (LRGs)~\cite{li2004double,fang2006ultrasonic,chan2006extending,ding2007metamaterial,lee2016origin,wang2014dynamic}.
-While both types of band gaps inhibit wave propagation, in addition to their differing physical origins, they differ in their attenuation profiles.
-In particular, given similar constituent materials and spatial periodicity, LRGs generally exhibit much sharper attenuation than BrGs~\cite{liu2012wave,theocharis2014limits}, with the attenuation often confined almost entirely to the first unit cell~\cite{lin2021numerical}, and are capable of attenuating lower-frequency, larger-wavelength waves~\cite{achaoui2011experimental,jamil2022inerter}.
+These local resonators give rise to effective material properties (\textit{e.g.}, dynamic mass density or modulus) that can vanish or diverge at characteristic frequencies, creating locally resonant band gaps (LRGs)~\cite{li2004double,fang2006ultrasonic,chan2006extending,ding2007metamaterial,lee2016origin,wang2014dynamic}. \pro{Beyond their differing physical origins, the two gap types differ in two key respects.} Locally resonant band gaps can exhibit theoretically infinite attenuation (in contrast to the finite attenuation of BrGs for non-vanishing stiffnesses)~\cite{liu2012wave,theocharis2014limits,lin2021numerical}. \pro{Locally resonant gaps can also be positioned at lower frequencies than BrGs while maintaining other properties, such as a high long-wavelength sound speed (wherein the resonators can be deeply ``sub-wavelength''~\cite{achaoui2011experimental,jamil2022inerter} and the gap frequency ``sub-Bragg''~\cite{raghavan2013local}).}